 "Ascent and descent are no longer opposite spiritual directions but simply the stroke and counterstroke of a single motion, always headed in the same direction: toward an ever-fresh and inexhaustibly vibrant revelation of the divine heart.
 Rather than drawing all things back "up" the chain of being to a reunion with their spiritual origin, it corkscrews its way "forward" towards successively more intricate and concentrated articulations of the "wonders"..veiled within the Endless Unity.

 "There is a secret in the heart of life that is not only the unmoving white light.
 It is not only the still point of the turning world, not only the light-filled empty center.
 It is also the lion of fire, the unceasing explosion of expansive being, of proliferating life, from the center.
-It is the fontal energy that demands to expressed itself everywhere and through every form."
+It is the frontal energy that demands to express itself everywhere and through every form."

 ( p.
 120-121)